-Planting trees in agroforestry systems provides a myriad of benefits, such as food; forage for animals; sustainable fuel wood and construction materials; increased agricultural yields; improved water infiltration and aquifer recharge; and protection of soils from wind and water erosion.
+Planting trees in agroforestry systems provides a myriad benefits, such as food, forage for animals, sustainable fuel wood and construction materials, increased agricultural yields, improved water infiltration and aquifer recharge and protection of soils from wind and water erosion.
 However, planting trees can be difficult when the canopy has disappeared, topsoil has been eroded, and the climate and growing conditions have changed.

-Through our network of technicians, volunteers, and community leaders world-wide, our program reaches out and provides the knowledge and ability to rehabilitate their environment.
+Through their network of technicians, volunteers, and community leaders world-wide, their program reaches out and provides the knowledge and ability to rehabilitate their environment.
 Since 1988, Trees for the Future has helped thousands of communities in Central America, Africa, and Asia improve their livelihoods and their environment by planting nearly 65 million trees.
-We calculate that these trees remove over one and a half million tons of CO2 from the atmosphere each year.
+These trees remove over one and a half million tons of CO2 from the atmosphere each year.

 Trees for the Future is also active locally, educating students and communities about global issues, our role in the environment, and energy efficiency.